rakugoteam/Rakugo-archive/README.md

 [See project Progress/Roadmap](https://github.com/jeremi360/Ren/issues)

-If you want to help pleas check label ["help wanted"](https://github.com/jeremi360/Ren/issues?q=is%3Aissue+is%3Aopen+label%3A"help+wanted").
+If you want to help please check label ["help wanted"](https://github.com/jeremi360/Ren/issues?q=is%3Aissue+is%3Aopen+label%3A"help+wanted").